For-Hives/formenu-front/README.md

 sudo npm run build

 sudo pm2 list
-sudo pm2 stop 0
-sudo pm2 delete 0
+sudo pm2 restart 0
 ( or the number of the process corresponding to the app (replace 0 for the correct id) ) sudo pm2 start npm --name "ForMenu" -- start

+## Deploy on CapRover
+~ just push the new image to andycinquin/siteformenu-prod
+~ restart the container on CapRover